willwen/KTV/README.md

 ## [Chinese Song Karaoke Web App](http://ktvgod.me)

 ## Description
 This is a website to learn and sing along foreign songs, such as Chinese, Japanese, and Spanish.
 You can search a song by typing a song title in the search bar.
 As you type a letter on your keyboard, search results update.
 You can also just scroll through the list of songs that appears on the screen.
 After you clicked on a song you want to listen or sing along, you can choose to display pinyin, chinese characters, and/or english.
 You can choose to automate scrolling as the song plays, see the line numbers, and/or see the visualizer.
 To control the audio player, you can press space to play or pause the song, press - for volume down and press = for volume up.
 For now, you must click back on your browser to choose another song and refresh on your browser to refresh the scrolling.
+Enjoy singing foreign songs! :)

 ## How to Install Locally
 1) Install Git, Node.js, Mongodb